rehooks/awesome-react-hooks/README.md

 - [Sunflower(🌻)](https://github.com/ant-design/sunflower) Collection of React Hooks returning components of antd.
 - [useHooks(🐠)](https://usehooks.com/) One new React Hook recipe every day.
 - [Use Hooks](https://use-hooks.org/) A collection of reusable React Hooks.
-- [beautiful-react-hooks(🔥)](https://beautifulinteractions.github.io/beautiful-react-hooks/) A collection of hooks to speed-up your components and custom hooks development.

 ## Packages